DRKAFLE123/IrisClassification/README.md

-# IrisClassification  # Basic DataScience Project
+# IrisClassification  # Basic DataScience/ML Project
-Iris_multiclass_Classification using Machine Learning algorithmsw
+### Iris_multiclass_Classification using Machine Learning algorithms
 # Iam using the data set from kaggle which has following 4 features
 - sepal_length
 - sepal_width